kohjim/DOClassifier/readme.md

 A manual to come soon.

-Check out the web based version for now: http://kmuraoka.com/DOClassifier/
+Web based version is usable from: http://kmuraoka.com/DOClassifier/

 ### Prerequisites